 The Embraer ERJ-135BJ Legacy 600 private jet

-Fal Holdings owns London Ashford Airport and yacht builder YachtLey, a shipyard based in Turkey that built the magnate’s superyacht Elements.
+Fal Holdings owns London Ashford Airport and yacht builder Yachtley, a shipyard based in Turkey that built the magnate’s superyacht Elements.
 While Sheikh Fahad al Athel permanently resides in Saudi Arabia, he unwinds in a large holiday home in Cologny, Switzerland.
-In addition to the $100 million yacht, the Saudi businessman loves to fly in luxury as well, he owns an Embraer ERJ-135BJ Legacy 600 private jet valued at $ 25 million.
+In addition to the $100 million yacht, the Saudi businessman loves to fly in luxury as well, he owns an Embraer ERJ-135BJ Legacy 600 private jet valued at $25 million.

 Correction – An earlier version of this article claimed that Sheikh Fahad al Athel has a home in Cologne, Switzerland.
 It is in fact Cologny, Switzerland a community in the canton of Geneva.
-We apologise for the error and thank our readers who pointed it out.
+We apologize for the error and thank our readers who pointed it out.
 This news article has been updated on 31st May 2023 at 1.10 am EST to reflect the change.

 Tags from the story